MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_dataset_metadata.rst

 **SQL Statement**

+..COMMENT: I would align the SQL icon and "SQL Statement" side by side.

 Here is how to achieve the same results using a direct SQL statement.
 Please refer to :ref:`query` for more information.

 .. code-block:: sql